CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_.

-The function :func:`sample_swc.compute_and_save_intracell_all` operates on directories of \*.swc files and populates a second directory with intracell distance matrices, one for each cell in the source directory.
+The function :func:`sample_swc.compute_and_save_intracell_all` operates on directories of \*.swc files and populates a \*.json database with intracell distance matrices, one for each cell in the source directory.

 .. code-block:: python

 		failed_cells = sample_swc.compute_and_save_intracell_all(
                     infolder = "/home/jovyan/CAJAL/CAJAL/data/swc_files",
+		    db_name= "/home/jovyan/CAJAL/CAJAL/data/swc_icd.json",
 		    metric = "geodesic",
+		    n_sample = 50,
-		    outfolder = "/home/jovyan/CAJAL/CAJAL/data/intracell_dist_mats/swc_geodesic_50",
+		    num_cores = 8,
 		    types_keep = None,
-		    sample_pts = 50,
-		    num_cores = 8,
 		    keep_disconnect =False
 		    )

-Here, `infolder` is a directory full of \*.swc files and `outfolder` is an empty directory where the intracell distance matrices will be written.
+Here, `infolder` is a directory full of \*.swc files and `db_name` is a (not already-existing) \*.json file where the intracell distance matrices will be written.
 The argument `metric` can be either "euclidean" or "geodesic". `types_keep` is an optional argument, one can supply a list of integers corresponding to node types to sample from as in the SWC spec.
 (If `types_keep` is `None`, all types will be sampled from.)
 Thus, if `types_keep = [0,1,2,3,4]`, only the standard parts identified in the SWC spec will be sampled (undefined, soma, axon, basal dendrite, apical dendrite), and custom parts will be ignored.
 The soma will always be included as a type to sample from, regardless of whether the user includes it in this list.

-`sample_pts` is the number of points from each cell that will be sampled.
+`n_sample` is the number of points from each cell that will be sampled.
 We recommend between 50-100.
 Past 100 points, the increase in resolution is not associated with a significant increase in statistical predictive power.

 `num_cores` is the number of processes that will be launched in parallel, we recommend setting this to the number of cores on your machine.

 The flag `keep_disconnect` is only relevant when the user selects the Euclidean distance matrix.
 In this case, if `keep_disconnect` is False, only branches of the